 Serafin Aragon – A member of Jesse Evans Gang during New Mexico’s Lincoln County War.
 Nothing is known of his life following the conflict.

-“Arkansas Bill” – A gunfighter in Dodge City, Kansas in the late 1870s who claimed to have killed twenty-two men.
+“Arkansas Bill” – A gunfighter in Dodge City, Kansas, in the late 1870s who claimed to have killed twenty-two men.

-“Arizona Jack” – A gunman and teamster, was lynched at Wagon Bed Springs, Kansas Territory, for shooting to death another teamster.
+“Arizona Jack” – A gunman and teamster was lynched at Wagon Bed Springs, Kansas Territory, for shooting to death another teamster.

-John Barclay Armstrong (1850-1913) – He enlisted with the Travis Rifles in 1871 and joined the Texas Rangers in 1875, where he helped in the capture John King Fisher in 1874 and tracked and captured John Wesley Hardin in 1877.
+John Barclay Armstrong (1850-1913) – He enlisted with the Travis Rifles in 1871 and joined the Texas Rangers in 1875, where he helped capture John King Fisher in 1874 and tracked and captured John Wesley Hardin in 1877.
 He retired as a captain in 1882 and died May 1, 1913.

 Charles Askins (1907-1999) – Charles Askins was an American lawman, U.S. Army officer, and writer known for his skills as a gunman and work in the American Border Patrol.
 (Read more in this article submitted by Concealment Express)